OlehTysovskyi/Tysovskyi.University.Monobank/README.md

 - [ ] Set up Storage Account on Azure for data storage
 - [ ] Refine architecture and infrastructure diagrams
 - [ ] Continue unit testing and code review

+This comprehensive documentation provides insights into the Monobank project's features, technologies, and implementation approach, facilitating better understanding and collaboration among project stakeholders.